ekatwood/token_mint/README.md

 The main page will be a scrollable feed of the most popular tokens, sorted by like count DESC.

-The user will be able to set a price for tokens they want to auction off to raise capital for the liquidity pool if they choose to, or they can just airdrop tokens as they see fit.
+The mint is always 500M tokens, and the user will be able to auction off tokens from the liquidity pool wallet to raise capital for launching on Raydium.

 The auction will use $USDC on Solana blockchain so it is clear how much each token is priced at.